 If one or both of the above criteria are met, the Formal Review Committee may move to terminate the intern's placement.
 The decision to terminate an intern's placement may only be made through consensus by the Psychology Training Committee, and would represent a discontinuation of participation by the intern within every aspect of the program.
 The Psychology Training Committee would make this determination during a meeting convened within 10 business days of the Formal Review process or the completion of the probationary period, or during the next regularly-scheduled monthly Psychology Training Committee meeting, whichever occurs first.
 The Training Director may determine to suspend the intern's clinical activities during this period until the decision has been made.
-Prior to the meeting for dismissal, the Psychology Training Committee may also interview the intern, members of the Formal Review Committee, and other involved parties in order to inform the decision regarding dismissal.
+Prior to the meeting for dismissal, the Psychology Training Committee will review all documentation from the Formal Review process.
+The Psychology Training Committee may also interview the intern, members of the Formal Review Committee, and other involved parties in order to inform the decision regarding dismissal.
 If the Psychology Training Committee decides to dismiss the intern from the Brattleboro Retreat Clinical Psychology Doctoral Internship Program, the Psychology Training Committee will issue a notice of dismissal to the trainee's employer, APPIC, the intern, and the Director of Clinical Training at his/her doctoral program within 20 business days.
 This timeframe will include the completion of a mandatory "hearing", described below.
 A copy of the documentation will also be placed in the intern's professional file.